-More often than not, AI-powered algorithms unintentionally harms protected groups.
-Examples of protected groups include: race, gender, age, religion, disability and more.
+More often than not, AI-powered algorithms unintentionally harm protected groups.
+Examples of protected groups include race, gender, age, religion, disability, and more.
 Keep in mind, you also don’t have to be within protected group parameters for the algorithm to exclude prospective clients.
 In other words, an unvetted algorithm can deselect a unique demographic, and you’ll find yourself in a predicament where you leave money on the table.

 And because the algorithm isn’t selecting the right group, we end up targeting the wrong group.

 Between 2013 and 2015, approximately 40,000 Michigan residents were victims of a faulty computer system, MiDAS that wrongly accused them of defrauding the Unemployment Insurance Agency.

 In 2012, Idaho implemented an automated system that resulted in enormous cuts to disability services available to Medicaid recipients.
 In 2016, a federal court found that the system was unlawfully arbitrary, unfair, and lacked due process.
 The “court’s decision orders specific remedies, requiring Idaho Department of Health and Welfare (IDHW) to develop a plan to ensure that all of the participants have people to help them in getting all assistance they are entitled to, mandating that IDHW to identify the standards it uses to make assistance determinations and ordering testing to ensure the reliability and accuracy of IDHW’s automated systems.”